aimms/user-guide/aimms-ide/KNITRO/KNITRO.rst

 **Parallel solves**

 Knitro is thread-safe and therefore multiple nonlinear mathematical program instances can be solved in parallel using Knitro (assuming your computer has multiple processors or a multi-core processor).
-The function :any:`GMP::SolverSession::AsynchronousExecute` should be used to solve multiple mathematical program instances in parallel.
+The procedure :any:`GMP::SolverSession::AsynchronousExecute` should be used to solve multiple mathematical program instances in parallel.

 **Learn more about**